No Coin Left Behind: Maximizing Strategic Surplus Against No-Regret Dynamics: Our Toolbox

 \subsection{A Discrete-Continuous Bridge}

 To understand the long-run behavior in our setting, we establish a fundamental link between the optimizer's discrete and continuous objectives.
 We show that the discrete reward tracks a continuous-time benchmark, deviating only by a \emph{discretization gap} governed by the Bregman divergence of the learner's dual updates.
 We begin by defining the optimizer’s total reward in both the continuous-time and discrete-time settings, each of which depends on the learner’s strategy as determined by FTRL.
 For any optimizer’s strategy $\x(t) \from \bracks{\tstart, \tend} \to \xsp$:

-We define the optimizer's optimal reward in both continuous-time and discrete-time settings as follows:
+We define the optimizer's optimal reward in both continuous and discrete time settings as follows: